Sairam961/SIH-25010/README.md

 Agriculture, FoodTech & Rural Development

 ## Proposed Solution
-A advice platform that runs on an AI algorithim, available via an smartphone app, SMS or in voice calls in a variety of regional languages.
+A advisory platform that runs on an AI algorithim, available via an smartphone app, SMS or in voice calls in a variety of regional languages.
 The system will:

 Keep feeding live, local weather data, satellite images and the history of crop performance to the system 24/7.